Seine: Water quality

 Periodically the sewage systems of Paris experience a failure known as sanitary sewer overflow, often in periods of high rainfall.
-Under these conditions untreated sewage is discharged into the Seine.
+Under these conditions, untreated residential and industrial sewage is discharged into the Seine to prevent backflow.
+This is due in large part to Paris's "single system" drainage scheme dating from the 19th century, which combines street runoff and sewage.
 The resulting oxygen deficit is principally caused by allochthonous bacteria larger than one micrometre in size.
 The specific activity of these sewage bacteria is typically three to four times greater than that of the autochthonous (background) bacterial population.
 Heavy metal concentrations in the Seine are relatively high.
 The pH level of the Seine at Pont Neuf has been measured to be 8.46.
 Despite this, the water quality has improved significantly over what several historians at various times in the past called an "open sewer".

-In 2009, it was announced that Atlantic salmon had returned to the Seine.
+In 1988, then-mayor of Paris and future president Jacques Chirac first called for the lifting of a swimming ban that had been in place since 1923 due to polluted waters.
+In 2018, a €1.4 billion ($1.55 billion) cleanup programme called the "Swimming Plan" was launched with the aim of making the river safe to use for the 2024 Summer Olympics.
+The project included constructing a basin to store rainwater, which would then be slowly released into the sewer system, preventing overflow.
+Plans also call for several public swimming areas to be made available by 2025, bringing an end to a century-old ban.
+These efforts have produced mixed results, as E. coli levels have often been found to be far higher than what is safe to swim in, though this could depend on the season.
+At the same time, the fish population in the river has surged, from just two species to over 30.
+To demonstrate the river's improved cleanliness, Mayor Anne Hidalgo and President Emmanuel Macron both pledged to take a swim in the waters, and Hidalgo did so on July 17, 2024.

+During the Summer Olympics, the date of the triathlon was postponed due to water quality issues, as the earlier rainstorm during the opening ceremony had driven some untreated rainwater back into the Seine.
+However, the triathlon proceeded the following day, after testing found the water quality to be sufficient for swimming.

+In July 2025, the Seine was reopened for swimming after a ban lasting almost 100 years.

 History

-Name

 The name Seine comes from Gaullish Sēquana, from the Celtic Gallo-Roman goddess of the river, as offerings for her were found at the source.
-Sometimes it is associated with Latin; the Latin word seems to derive from the same root as Latin sequor (I follow) and English sequence, namely Proto-Indo-European *seikw-, signifying 'to flow' or 'to pour forth'.
+Sometimes it is incorrectly associated with Latin sequor 'follow', but the Celtic word rather seems to derive from the same root as English sea, namely Proto-Indo-European *seikw-, signifying 'to flow' or 'to pour forth'.